 - Did your grandparents, or older relatives tell you stories of “when I was young ..?”

 Nana told us a few stories about when she was young and living in England.
 Unfortunately, my paternal grandmother did not share stories that I can remember.
 What I have learnt about her from my family history research showed a different person from the one I remember as a young child.

 - What was entertainment when you were young?

 We got a black-and-white TV when I was about six years old.
 They only broadcast limited hours during the day and it was one channel.
 We were not allowed to watch adult programs including the first series of Dr Who.
 I listened through the bedroom wall and made excuses to be out of bed and see glimpses of the program.
 We also played many board and card games at home.
 My father taught me how to play chess which I did enjoy at the time.

-- Do you remember what it was it like when your family got a new fangled invention? (ie. telephone, TV, VCR, microwave, computer?)
+- Do you remember what it was like when your family got a new-fangled invention? (ie. telephone, TV, VCR, microwave, computer?)